 But this is only the story of young David, one of the "young lions" of faith.
 After Saul's death, David became king of Israel, but life was never easy.
 He had many wives; his children would fight with each other.
 His beloved son, Absalom, died in a rebellion against David in an attempt to seize the throne for himself.
 Through all this turmoil, David was always a dedicated and repentant man of God, and God continued to bless him during his reign as king.
 Much of David's success as king resulted in lavish material gains which helped to corrupt him.
 Lust for Bathsheba caused David to commit adultery.
 David would go forth doing as the Lord wanted him to do and then his sins would cause him to backslide again!
-We are a lot like David many times.
-Sometimes we wonder why people like David are in the Bible, a Holy Book, and especially being an ancestor of Christ, but then we realize we are also a sinner and God loves us and is there to forgive our sins also.

-Prayer: Heavenly Father, we have so much to be thankful for - not only the daily bread and breath You give us, but especially the love of You and Jesus Christ that sustains and strengthens us each day.
+Prayer: Heavenly Father, we have so much to be thankful for - not only the daily bread and breath You give us, but especially the love of You and Jesus Christ that sustains and strengthen us each day.
 We like David, often falter in our steps, but through Your grace, we are forgiven.
 This we can never fully comprehend.
 Help us to seek in everyday life to be more like You would want us to be, knowing that You will never forsake us.
 Amen